mozilla/fx-private-relay/docs/adr/0002-use-mask-as-from-address.md

 - Bad, because of a small increased probability of delivery to spam, due to the reputation of `mozmail.com` versus `firefox.com`.

-In QA testing in August 2023, emails from one service were sent to spam with the new `From:` address, while were delivered to the inbox with the old `From:` address from Option 1, while over 100 saw no difference in Inbox delivery.
+In QA testing in August 2023, over 100 services had no delivery change with the new `From:` address.
+For one service, the email went to spam instead of the inbox.

 ### Option 4: Use the Relay Mask Plus Derived Prefix as the `From:` Address